ymilord/Solidoodle-Press-E3D-v6/Parts/README.md

 # Parts for Press.
 STL & STEP files.

+Printed @  0.2mm Layer height - 20% Infill - 8 Perimeters (That's optional - I just used the same profile I use to print mounts of any kind.
+Just my personal preference)

 This is a WIP (Work-In-Progess).
 I've uploaded the STL's for the Bowden Config for the SD Press.
 The STEP's will soon follow (I need to clean then up and label everything) As for the Non-Bowden verison.
 I am still designing the plug-in for the Z-Probe.

 In the firmware folder, It has the INO & a precomplied HEX with changes to support the E3D v6 on the Press.
 Nothing else.